KomMonitor/kommonitor-importer/README.md

 You can define mappings for any attributes under the `attributes` property.
 Here you can also define an alias name for an attribute by setting a value for the `mappingName` property.
 If the `keepAttributes` is true, this property will be skipped.

+In addition, you have to specify if you want to keep missing attributes or attributes that hold a NULL value by setting the `keepMissingOrNullValueAttributes` property.
+If true, any missing attribute will be added to the converted resource by setting a NULL value.
+Attributes that are present but holds a NULL value will be kept anyway.
+Note, that this property will be ignored if `keepAttributes` ist set to true, since all present attributes will be kept anyway.

 Note, that up to now only flat property hierarchies are supported.
 Nested properties in the original dataset can't be covered with the property mapping, so the import will fail for such a dataset.